RopeLipe/TwinaOS/README.md

 1. Boot from the created ISO
 2. System will auto-login as root
-3. Cage compositor will start automatically
+3. Cage compositor will start automatically with a GTK4 demo application
-4. You'll have a minimal Wayland environment ready
+4. You'll see a welcome screen with system information
+5. The application demonstrates basic GTK4 functionality on Wayland

 ## Networking